-Ed Sheeran says wife developed tumour in pregnancy
+Ed Sheeran says wife developed tumour in pregnancy, as he announces new album

 - Published